gddavidson/data-cleaning-project/CodeBook.md

 ## activityDesc

 Factor Variable where the Value is a Description of the Activity.
+This variable is derived where the activity code is replaced by the text description using the values in the "activity_labels.txt" file.
 Valid values are:

 + WALKING
 + WALKING_UPSTAIRS